DFI Open Records

 For any and all requests from law enforcement, or local, state or federal agencies regarding any department record or filing, including corporate and UCC filings, send your request to DFIOpenRecords@wisconsin.gov.

-Corporate and UCC filings and forms, securities registrant lists, and any other records available at the department's website for purchase or download are not obtainable pursuant to an open records request.
+The following records are available to download free from the department's website or to purchase from the department.
+These records are not obtainable pursuant to an open records request.

 Information Not on Record